Potassium ethyl xanthate

-Potassium ethyl xanthate (KEX) is an organosulfur compound with the chemical formula CH3CH2OCS2K.
+Potassium ethyl xanthate (KEX, or PEX) is an organosulfur compound with the chemical formula CH3CH2OCS2K.
 It is a pale yellow powder that is used in the mining industry for the separation of ores.
 It is a potassium salt of ethyl xanthic acid.
 Many xanthates are known.

 Production and properties

 Xanthate salts are prepared by the action of alkoxides on carbon disulfide.
 The alkoxide is often generated in situ from potassium hydroxide: